mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 With the call over, I pedalled through _Cook Street Village_ to loop the last bit of _Dallas Road_ before getting on a bike path to home.
 Easy effort is really the only effort available to me this morning.

 This morning's bike of choice was my road bike.
 This morning's 1970's song looping in my head:

+**No Sugar Tonight/New Mother Nature**
-"No Sugar Tonight / New Mother Nature" by _The Guess Who_
+by _The Guess Who_

 <!---->
 ## TUESDAY MAY 11